Global Mental Health: Trauma and Recovery

 -

-Develop expertise in trauma-informed global mental health care through a four-day certificate program that combines evidence-based training, neuroscience, psychosocial interventions, and culturally responsive recovery practices for traumatized individuals and communities worldwide.
+Develop expertise in trauma-informed global mental health care through a three-day certificate program that combines evidence-based training, neuroscience, psychosocial interventions, and culturally responsive recovery practices for traumatized individuals and communities worldwide.

 • Live Online